Warhammer: End Times – Vermintide: Gameplay

 Warhammer: End Times – Vermintide is a co-op-focused first-person shooter action video game set within the Warhammer universe.
 Set during an apocalyptic event called the End Times, players can team up with three other players to fight against the Skaven, a race of rodent-like creatures, in the city of Ubersreik.
 Players choose from five different heroes: Victor Saltzpyre (Witch Hunter), Markus Kruber (Empire Soldier), Bardin Goreksson (Dwarf Ranger), Kerillian (Wood Elf Waywatcher) and Sienna Fuegonasus (Bright Wizard).
 The five heroes have different skills; some are more proficient in performing ranged attacks using firearms, arrows, or magic, while others favor melee weapons like swords.
 At the end of each level, players will be awarded loot, such as trinkets and weapons.
 They also gain experience points to unlock weapons and are given the chance to roll dice.
 The dice players roll will determine the new gadgets they will receive.
 Different characters have different loot, and at high difficulty, the amount of loot rewarded is greater.

 The game's design is similar to that of Left 4 Dead, in which players are tasked to fight off hordes of enemies in order to progress from one side of a level to another.
 There are several types of Skaven featured in the game.
 The most common type can be easily killed but they often come in a large swarm as to overwhelm players.
 The more elite ones include Skaven that are protected with heavy armor, Skaven that are equipped with toxic bombs, and even the massive Rat Ogre.
 The artificial intelligence featured in the game is dynamic, with hostile enemies spawning randomly.
 This mechanic is known as the "conflict director".
 The game also features a real-time narrative, which slowly unfolds as players progress through levels.
 Each character has their own personality and attitude towards the major events in the game.

+Plot

+In the Imperial city of Ubersreik, an army of Skaven from Clan Fester stage a surprise attack and quickly overrun the city.
+Five heroes: Markus Kruber the Imperial soldier, Victor Saltzpyre the witch hunter, Bardin Goreksson the dwarf ranger, Sienna Fuegonasus the fire witch, and Kerillian the wood elf, are caught up in the attack and are forced to band together to survive the Skaven onslaught.
+They take shelter in an inn owned by Franz Lohner, who assigns them their missions while wagon master Olesya Pimenova helps transport them around the city.
+The five heroes conduct numerous missions against the Skaven, such as warning Ubersreik of the invasion, sabotaging the Skaven war effort, and securing supplies for the human resistance forces.
+Eventually, the heroes are able to confront Grey Seer Rasknitt, the leader of Clan Fester and seemingly defeat him.
+However, when the heroes prepare to leave Ubersreik, the Skaven attack the inn, forcing the heroes to head underground where they find Rasknitt preparing to activate a machine.
+Rasknitt successfully activates the machine, which opens a portal that the heroes fall into to suffer an unknown fate.